DavidAStevenson/extendible-hashing/README.md

 - Catch2 is used for testing.
 (Not included in this repo.)
 - GoogleTest is also used for testing.

+The compilation prerequisites are included in [this Vagrantfile repo](https://github.com/DavidAStevenson/dev-host "dev-host"), so get that first if necessary.

 Basic compiliation and running notes:
 ```
 make [catch2test] [gtest]